jayarathina/Roman-Calendar/README.md

 ## Features
 - Solemnities, Feasts, Memory, Optional Memory etc., for a particular year with **proper liturgical colors** are generated.
-- Ability to **add local calendars** (Using a separate table in the database).
+- Ability to **add local calendars**.
 - Created with programmers in mind, so that programmers can **easily extend and build upon this**.
 - Well documented code with **necessary comments for clarity**.
 - Can be easily translated into any language.
 English translation of the raw data is provided in the HTML representation of the data.
 See [RomanCalendarRenderHTML.php](lib/RomanCalendar/RomanCalendar.php)

 ## Requirements
-* PHP 8+ is a must.
+* PHP 8+
-* SQL database, preferably MySQL (but works with many other SQL databases too)
-* The [Medoo library](http://medoo.in) (included in the package)

 ## Before Starting

-Specific settings like the Solemnities of Epiphany, Ascension and Corpus Christi can be set in [config.php](lib/config.php).
+Specific settings like the Solemnities of Epiphany, Ascension and Corpus Christi occouring on sundays are passed through variables.

 The project generates a JSON file for each year.
-Once generated, this JSON file can be used without the database.
-(The [Medoo library](http://medoo.in) is required for DataBase access.
-It comes with the package.)

-Database user name and password are to be set in [config.php](lib/config.php).

-Sample DB structure is found at [liturgy_lectionary.sql](mysql/liturgy_lectionary.sql).
-It uses two tables:
-  - `generalcalendar` - General Roman Calendar
-  - `generalcalendar__india` - Local Calendar for India.

-You can add separate tables for each of your local calendars and place the table names in [config.php](lib/config.php).

 The tables have a column with Tamil data used for translation.
 You can use it as a sample to translate into any other language.